 I notice that you spent a fair amount of time on the phone with British Airways and Cathay Pacific after the storm (this incident happened several months ago, but I am just now writing about it).
 That’s fine, but you also want to put your grievance in writing so that you have a record of it.

 I list publish the names of British Airways’ executives on my website.
+I also have the names of the Cathay Pacific executives.

 At some point down the line, British Airways will realize that it ticked off one of its best customers, and a written record tends to help everyone reach that point sooner.
+(Related: Where is the refund for my upgrade that never happened?)

+You reached out to my advocacy team for help.
 I contacted British Airways on your behalf, and it worked with Cathay Pacific to find your parents two seats on an acceptable flight.